geniuxconsulting/blog-three60/README.md

 #### *options* is an object with the following properties

+* height: the height of the destination video output `default: 0`
+* width: the width of the destination video output `default: 0`
 * videoURL: the URL of the video to be loaded (must be in same domain or from CORS enabled server) `default:  undefined`
 * target: the target element where to put the canvas `default:  undefined`
 * fov: the horizontal FOV of a projection `default:  90.0`